QRIS: US government response

 In its 2025 Foreign Trade Barriers report, the Office of the United States Trade Representative claimed that QRIS, along with other monetary policies enacted by Bank Indonesia, were limiting American payment options.
 According to the report, U.S. companies, including payment providers and banks, expressed concern that during BI's QR code policymaking process, international stakeholders were neither informed about the nature of the potential changes nor given an opportunity to share their views on such a system, including how it might be designed to interact most seamlessly with existing payment systems.
+Meanwhile, Indonesia aimed to establish digital economic sovereignty by promoting a domestic payment system and safeguarding transaction data.
+The Government of Indonesia in coordination with Bank Indonesia and Financial Services Authority (OJK) states that QRIS is one of the government's steps to strengthen the national payment ecosystem.